snandhakishor/SQL_project/docs/analysis_explanations.md

 **Approach**
 - Joined customers and sales table to find total number of orders for each customer key.
-- Used multiple CTEs to classify customer keys as 'one-time' or 'repeat' based on number of orders with the help of "case..when..then..else" clause and finally find count of 'one-time' and 'repeat' customer keys.
+- Used multiple CTEs to classify customer keys as 'one-time' or 'repeat' based on number of orders with the help of "case..when..then..else..end as" clause and finally find count of 'one-time' and 'repeat' customer keys.

 **Insights**
 Number of repeat customers (7272) were greater than that of one-time customers (4615) indicating that many are satisfied with the orders.